-(NEW in 2022) Treatment of EUC-relevant programme procedures at the methodology level Programmes that identify with the following explanations are encouraged to summarize and provide evidence of both their overarching programme-level procedure(s) and methodology-level procedure(s) wherever relevant:

-The CORSIA EUC and TAB assessments typically apply to programme-level procedures rather than to individual methodologies or projects.
+Treatment of EUC-relevant programme procedures at the methodology level both their overarching programme-level procedure(s) and methodology-level procedure(s) wherever relevant: The CORSIA EUC and TAB assessments typically apply to programme-level procedures rather than to individual methodologies or projects.
 Most programmes' overarching guidance documents contain a mix of general/guiding requirements and technical ones.
-However, some programmes set out general requirements in overarching guidance documents, while reflecting key technical procedures in programme methodologies6.
+However, some programmes set out general requirements in overarching guidance documents, while reflecting key technical procedures in programme methodologies.
 Such methodologies may be relevant to TAB's assessment.
 This could be the case where, e.g., the methodologies are developed directly by the programme (staff or contractors); the programme must refer to a methodology's requirements when describing its alignment with the EUC; the programme's general requirements alone are too high-level/non-specific for TAB to assess them as stand-alone procedures.